sense-i-co/docs/docs/CNFE-001.md

 Employee's **Primary Email** and **Alternate Email** addresses are captured in the **Name & Details** TAB sheet, under the **Contact** section.

 :::note
+If the **Status** of the Employee Profile screen is **Active**, the various fields will be greyed out and won't be accessible.

-To make changes to the Employee Profile, click the **Deactivate** button on the form Action Bar.
+To enter information and/or make changes to the Employee Profile screen, click the **Deactivate** button on the form Action Bar.
 :::

 ![](../static/img/docs/CNF-001/image12.png)